 Bank of Canada lowers policy rate in response to health crisis

-The Bank of Canada on Wednesday reaffirmed its commitment to the G-7 to address the threat to the economic growth posed by the outbreak of the coronavirus.
-Canada’s central bank moved aggressively to drop its policy rate by 50 basis points, to 1.25%, following action taken by the Federal Reserve on ...
-READ MORE >
+Canada’s central bank moved aggressively to drop its policy rate by 50 basis points, to 1.25%, following action taken by the Federal Reserve on Tuesday. … READ MORE >

 Jobs report preview: Last estimate before coronavirus impact

-We expect an increase of 178,000 in total employment when the Bureau of Labor Statistics releases its first estimate of nonfarm payrolls on Friday, with the unemployment rate holding steady at 3.6%.
-Before the global public health emergency, hiring was slowing in transport, trade, manufacturing and ...
-READ MORE >
+We expect an increase of 178,000 in total employment when the Bureau of Labor Statistics releases its first estimate of nonfarm payrolls on Friday, with the unemployment rate holding steady at 3.6%. … READ MORE >

 Initial unemployment claims, coronavirus and recession probabilities

-Over the next few weeks, policymakers will receive high frequency data that will capture supply and demand shocks that are going to cascade throughout the economy.
-The most important is the initial jobless claims data that will most likely reflect job losses in trade and transportation – disruptions that ...
-READ MORE >
+Over the next few weeks, policymakers will receive high frequency data that will capture supply and demand shocks that are going to cascade throughout the economy. … READ MORE >

 As coronavirus spreads, demand destruction will set in

-Most economic analysis around the impact of the coronavirus has centered on supply shocks, but little has been said about demand destruction.
-We are now beginning to observe some demand destruction around the public health crisis, and we expect that this will be the major narrative once data begins to ...
-READ MORE >
+We are now beginning to observe some demand destruction around the public health crisis, and we expect this will be the major narrative once data begins to arrive in coming weeks. … READ MORE >

 The Fed cut its policy rate by a half percentage point.
 Expect more to come.

-The Federal Reserve on Tuesday reduced its policy rate to a range between 1.0% and 1.25% as the central bank implemented a preemptive cut to bolster financial conditions as the coronavirus continues to spread.
-The use of monetary firepower is a clear signal to policymakers and investors that there will be ...
-READ MORE >
+The Federal Reserve on Tuesday reduced its policy rate to a range between 1.0% and 1.25% as the central bank implemented a preemptive cut to bolster financial conditions as the coronavirus continues to spread. … READ MORE >

 Anatomy of a meltdown: Financial markets finally take notice of supply shocks

-Financial markets across the international economy are extracting a powerful toll on portfolio valuations amid a volatile landscape.
-Financial market volatility has reached the point where global central banks will have little choice other than to put into place greater monetary accommodation to bolster ...
-READ MORE >
+Financial market across the international economy are extracting a powerful toll on portfolio valuations amidst a volatile landscape. … READ MORE >

 Coronavirus reveals vulnerability in the life science supply chain

-As the coronavirus continues to spread and the supply shock to the global economy grows, there is increasing concern about how the outbreak could affect the life sciences industry, especially the availability and quality of drugs and medical equipment.
-U.S. Food and Drug Administration Commissioner ...
-READ MORE >
+There is growing concern on how the coronavirus outbreak could affect the life science industry, especially the availability and quality of drugs and medical equipment. … READ MORE >

 ISM manufacturing index declines in February